With SimplePractice, you can auto-generate multiple claims at the same time.

 - From the Calendar homepage, go to Billing > Insurance.

 - On the Unbilled Appointments page, you’ll see a list of all billable insurance appointments that have not been included on a CMS 1500 (HCFA) form.
-You can read more about how to check for unbilled appointments here: Session Billing Status Report: Finding unpaid sessions.
+You can read more about how to check for unbilled appointments here: Appointment Status Report: Finding unpaid sessions.

 - Under the Appointments column, you will find the number of unbilled insurance appointments a client has.